Every Term You’ve Ever Googled: The Big, Badass Skincare Glossary

 LICORICE ROOT EXTRACT

 Coming from the licorice plant originating in southern Asia, this extract is a natural skin-brightening hero.
 Its powerful antioxidants help reduce the appearance of the stubborn under-eye circles, discoloration, and dark spots.
-It works to even out your skin tone and diminish pigmentation caused by sun damage, scars or just natural, human, aging (like in our Stroke of Brilliance Brightening Serum).
+It works to even out your skin tone and diminish pigmentation caused by sun damage, scars or just natural, human, aging (like in our Stroke of Brilliance Brightening Serum and Out of Sight Dark Spot Gel).

 A lightweight, easily absorbed oil often seen in products for aging skin.
 Marula is recognized for its ability to hydrate, smooth, and reduce redness of the skin thanks to fatty acids and natural antioxidants like vitamin E. Find it in our Gentle Cycle Milky Cleanser.